vgorbic1/data-science/Machine Learning/clustering/k-means.md

 3. Assign each data point to the closest centroid (forms K clusters)
 4. Compute and place the new centroid of each cluster
 5. Reasign each data point to the new closest centroid
-- Repeat step 5 or finish if not chages happend.
+- Repeat step 5 or finish if no chages happend.